Tom Zoellner

-Tom Zoellner is an American author and journalist.
+Tom Zoellner (born 1968) is an American author and journalist.
 He is the author of popular non-fiction books which take multidimensional views of their subject.
 His work has been widely reviewed and has been featured on The Daily Show.
-His book Island on Fire: The Revolt That Ended Slavery in the British Empire was a finalist for the Bancroft Prize in history and in 2021 won the National Book Critics Circle Award for Nonfiction.
+His 2020 book Island on Fire: The Revolt That Ended Slavery in the British Empire won the National Book Critics Circle Award for Nonfiction.

 Personal history

-Zoellner was born on September 20, 1968, and grew up on the fringes of Tucson, Arizona, where graduated from Canyon del Oro High School.
-He briefly attended the University of Arizona and graduated with a B.A. in history and English from Lawrence University, where he was the editor of the campus newspaper.
+Zoellner was born on September 20, 1968, and grew up on the fringes of Tucson, Arizona, where he graduated from Canyon del Oro High School.
+He briefly attended the University of Arizona and graduated with a B.A. degree in history and English from Lawrence University, where he was the editor of the campus newspaper.
 He worked as a general assignment reporter for a succession of newspapers throughout the United States – including the Superior Express, the Wyoming Tribune-Eagle, the Savannah Morning News, The Salt Lake Tribune, the San Francisco Chronicle and The Arizona Republic—before leaving daily journalism altogether to write books.
-He received an M.A.L.S degree from Dartmouth College and now works as a professor of English at Chapman University.
-He lives in Los Angeles.
+He received an M.A.L.S degree from Dartmouth College and his doctorate in history from Arizona State University.
+He is a professor of English at Chapman University.
+He lives in Los Angeles, California.